Package 'GeoThinneR'

 crs

-An optional CRS (Coordinate Reference System) to project the coordinates and raster (default WGS84).
+An optional CRS (Coordinate Reference System) to project the coordinates and raster (default WGS84, 'epsg:4326').
 This can be an EPSG code, a PROJ.4 string, or a 'terra::crs' object.

 priority

-A of the same length as the number of points with numerical values indicating the priority of each point.
-Instead of eliminating points randomly, the points are preferred according to these values.
+A numeric vector of the same length as the number of points with numerical values indicating the priority of each point.
+Instead of eliminating points randomly, higher values are preferred during thinning.

 Value